Self-similar real trees defined as fixed-points and their geometric properties: Introduction

-Our aim in this paper is to provide answers to questions (i)--(v) in a general framework in which the limit objects are some classes of measured real trees.
+Our aim in this paper is to provide answers to questions (i)--(v) in a general framework in which the limit objects are (most often) some classes of measured real trees.
 This framework allows for instance to deal with certain recalcitrant cases where the natural height function for the tree is not a ``good'' encoding, in the sense that its optimal H\"older exponent does not yield the fractal dimension of the metric space (we will be more precise shortly).
-At this point, let us mention that questions (i), (ii) and (iii) have recently been studied by \citet{albgol2015} for the specific example where the fixed-point equation is the one described by Aldous in \cite{al94} and that is satisfied by the Brownian CRT.
-In passing, our results answer a question in \cite{albgol2015} regarding point (iii) and the convergence to the (non-unique, but natural) fixed-point.
-Other applications of our results concern trees arising as scaling limits in the problem of recursive triangulations of the disk (see \cite{legalcu} and \cite{BrSu2013a}), and but also other natural generalizations.
-Very recently, \citet{ReWi2016a} studied questions (i), (ii) and (iii) for a decomposition of the form \eqref{fix:tree} which is rather different from ours.
-See the remark at the end of Section \ref{sec:rec_trees} below for details.
+At this point, let us mention that questions (i), (ii) and (iii) have recently been studied by \citet{albgol2015} for the specific example where the fixed point equation is the one described by Aldous in \cite{al94} and that is satisfied by the Brownian CRT.
+In passing, our results answer a question in \cite{albgol2015} regarding point (iii) and the convergence to the (non-unique, but natural) fixed point.
+Other applications of our results concern trees arising as scaling limits in the problem of recursive triangulations of the disk (see \cite{legalcu} and \cite{BrSu2013a}), and but also other natural generalizations. \citet{ReWi2016a} have also very recently studied questions (i), (ii) and (iii) for a decomposition of the form \eqref{fix:tree} which is rather different from ours.
+See the remark at the end of Section \ref{sec:rec_trees} for details.

 \textbf{Organization of the paper.}\ The paper is organized as follows: In Section~\ref{sec:settings}, we first give the relevant background on the objects, metrics and spaces, and geometric properties we use in the document; we then introduce the precise setting for the recursive equations we consider, and the corresponding functional point of view.
 Section~\ref{sec:results} is devoted to the statements of our main results; it also contains a sample of applications and an overview of the techniques we use.
 Section~\ref{sec:proofs} contains the proofs of the results about existence and uniqueness of solutions to our recursive equations, as well the behaviour of iterative schemes.
-Section~\ref{sec:proofs_frac} contains the proofs of the geometric properties of the fixed-points.
+Section~\ref{sec:proofs_frac} contains the proofs of the geometric properties of the fixed points.
 Finally, Section~\ref{sec:app} is devoted to applications.
+Various proofs of technical results are given in appendix.